W-David-Porter/acim/src/text/5-healing-and-wholeness/i-the-invitation-to-the-holy-spirit/index.md

 :::

 ::: details Substituted
-God honoured even the miscreations of God’s children because God’s-children had made miscreations.
+God honored even the miscreations of God’s children because God’s-children had made miscreations.
 ²But God also blessed God’s children with a way of thinking that could raise their God’s-children’s perceptions so high God’s-children could reach almost back to God.
 ³The Holy Spirit is the Mind of the Atonement.
 ⁴The Holy Spirit represents a state of mind close enough to One-mindedness that transfer to One-mindedness is at last possible.